Apartheid: Reforms and contact with the ANC under Botha

 Between 1986 and 1988, some petty apartheid laws were repealed, along with the pass laws.
 Botha told White South Africans to "adapt or die" and twice he wavered on the eve of what were billed as "rubicon" announcements of substantial reforms, although on both occasions he backed away from substantial changes.
 Ironically, these reforms served only to trigger intensified political violence through the remainder of the 1980s as more communities and political groups across the country joined the resistance movement.
 Botha's government stopped short of substantial reforms, such as lifting the ban on the ANC, PAC and SACP and other liberation organisations, releasing political prisoners, or repealing the foundation laws of grand apartheid.
 The government's stance was that they would not contemplate negotiating until those organisations "renounced violence".

 By 1987, South Africa's economy was growing at one of the lowest rates in the world, and the ban on South African participation in international sporting events was frustrating many whites in South Africa.
 Examples of African states with Black leaders and White minorities existed in Kenya and Zimbabwe.
 Whispers of South Africa one day having a Black President sent more hardline whites into supporting right-wing political parties.
-Mandela was moved to a four-bedroom house of his own, with a swimming pool and shaded by fir trees, on a prison farm just outside of Cape Town.
-He had an unpublicised meeting with Botha.
-Botha impressed Mandela by walking forward, extending his hand and pouring Mandela's tea.
-The two had a friendly discussion, with Mandela comparing the African National Congress' rebellion with that of the Afrikaner rebellion and talking about everyone being brothers.

 A number of clandestine meetings were held between the ANC-in-exile and various sectors of the internal struggle, such as women and educationalists.
 More overtly, a group of White intellectuals met the ANC in Senegal for talks known as the Dakar Conference.